Top 10 Thunderbird Alternatives to Try in 2025

 Unified search

 Shift makes it easy for you to find events, messages, or attachments across all your accounts.
-It's enough to type a couple of words to get thorough search results.
+During my testing, I found that typing just a few keywords returned comprehensive search results across multiple email accounts and integrated services.

 Focused web tabs